 Winter is here and so is the flu.
 My throat and chest is congested.
 Kids were sick then my husband and now me.
 All my family wants for a meal is steamy rasam and spicy curries.
 This will keep us warm inside out.
 One evening while I was chatting with my friends in whatsapp, my close friend asked me recipe for Chinthamani Chicken.
 Oh chicken!
 How much I love you when all I can eat is proteins and no carb.
 I tasted this dish for the first time in my aunt’s house in Erode.
 I loved it and she said it tastes brilliant when made with lamb/mutton/goat chunks.
 This dish requires only three key ingredients to make and is definitely one of the easiest recipe ever.
 My husband loves to eat it with hot white rice and to wash the spice kick down he drinks cooling neer mooru (buttermilk).

 As always I am back to share a quick ad easy recipe with you all.
 I make this on week nights too and it takes less than 30 minutes from start to finish.
-I highly recommend using Chinese iron wok.
 Chinthamani Chicken is a ideal dish for South Beach Diet and can be eaten in all the phase of SBD.
 But remember to skip carbs like rice, wheat in Phase 1.
 You can enjoy this curry with some yogurt drink and cucumber.
-That’s what I do.The link below is similar to what I use.

-- 20-25 dry red chillies (plus more if you like it super spicy), broken to pieces
+- 20 – 25 Dry red chilies plus more if you like it super spicy, broken to pieces

-- 1 pound boneless chicken thigh or use chicken thigh with bones (but carefully slice the meat as this will leave enough oil to cook them), chopped into small cubes
+- 1 Pound (lbs) Boneless chicken thigh with bones but carefully slice the meat as this will leave enough oil to cook them, chopped into small cubes

 - In a large wok, heat oil.
 Add dry red chillies and sauté till it chars a bit, about 10 minutes.
 Add the onions and salt.
 Cook till the onions caramelize, about 15 minutes on medium low flame.